Integrating keyword and algorithmic search to making finding documents faster, easier and more efficient.

 In short, keyword search is less than perfect.
 But what’s the alternative?

-We built Merlin Integrated Search (IS) to address this problem–to provide a better way to find information in large document populations.
+We built Sherlock Integrated Search to address this problem–to provide a better way to find information in large document populations.
 By integrating keyword and algorithmic search, we can help people find relevant documents without mastering complex keyword search syntax, even in massive document sets.

 We call this new way to find documents Search 2.0, the integration of keyword and algorithmic search in a single platform.
 Search 2.0 gives you the best of both worlds, the utility of simple keywords and the power of machine learning (AI).
 With Search 2.0, we can change how people find great documents the way Pandora and its progeny changed how we find and listen to great music.

 Search 2.0 seamlessly integrates keyword and AI powered search to allow you to find great documents quickly and easily, without keywords.